- Mary Gardner, CCMA II, Assessor

 The Assessment Division’s job is to ensure that the Town’s tax base is distributed fairly and accurately.
 This is done through the discovery, data collection, and valuation of all property on the Grand List.
 The division also administers the various exemption and abatement programs related to property taxation.

 - A Message from Your Board of Assessment Appeals: FAQ sheet

 - 2020GL Property Tax Relief & Veteran Exemption UPDATE

-Extension Requests may be requested on or before November 1, 2020 per CGS 12-42.
-Although the declarations are due by November 2, 2020, the filing deadline for an extension request remains November 1, 2020.
+Extension Requests may be requested on or before November 1, 2021 per CGS 12-42.

 Examples of such tangible personal property include but are not limited to: machinery, cables, conduits, pipes and other fixtures of water, gas, electric companies; leasehold improvements classified as other than real property; furniture and fixtures; unregistered motor vehicles; farm machinery; tools; expensed supplies; horses & ponies.
 Various exemptions are explained on the declaration and available if filed on time.

-- 2020 Manufacturing Machinery and Equipment Exemption Itemized List
+- 2021 Manufacturing Machinery and Equipment Exemption Claim Form - Editable

 2020 Personal Property Grand List – List of Assessments